Fraction Simplifier – Fraction Reducer

 Armed with the greatest common factor, it’s now possible to reduce the fraction.
 To do so, divide both the numerator and the denominator by the greatest common factor.
 The result is a reduced fraction.

-To do this, divide the denominator by the numerator and set the quotient as the whole number and the remainder as the numerator over the original denominator.
+You can do this by dividing the numerator by the denominator, then using the quotient as the whole number and the remainder as the numerator of the new fraction with the original denominator.

 Here’s a tip: our fraction to mixed fraction calculator can help convert an improper fraction like this to a mixed number.